ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 supported-cipher-suites
 : The supported-cipher-suites parameter lists the ciphersuite(s) supported by the TAM.
-If this parameter is not present, it is to be treated the same as if it contained both ciphersuites defined in this document.
+If this parameter is not present, it is to be treated the same as if it contained all SHOULD ciphersuites defined in this document.
 Details about the ciphersuite encoding can be found in {{ciphersuite}}.

 supported-freshness-mechanisms